-Once you have installed the Wappalyzer extension on your browser, icons will appear in your web browser identifying which software is being used by all the sites you visit …
+Once you have installed Wappalyzer on your web browser, icons will show up in your browser, in the URL field allowing you to see which technologies are installed on all the sites you are visiting …

-If you see the WordPress icon on the browser menu (as the above screenshot shows), then the site has been built with WordPress.
+If you see the WordPress icon on the browser menu (as shown in the screen shot above), then the site uses WordPress.

 (SpyBar – Browser Addon For WordPress)